NCF SfN Conference

 • Do I need to attend the rest of the conference in order to present?

 • You do not need to attend the other sessions in order to present, however attendance is highly encouraged.
-Lunch tickets will be handed out at check-in for the keynote address and attendance at other events enters you in raffles that will be announced at the awards ceremony.
+Lunch tickets will be handed out at check-in for the keynote address and attendance at other events enters you into the drawing for an MBI sweatshirt that will be announced at the awards ceremony.

 • I need to withdraw my abstract, what should I do?